I am an Assistant Professor of International Relations at Bilkent University in Ankara.

 I research the links between international and domestic politics via social norms and ideologies.
 I investigate these dynamics within the realms of gender politics, international organizations, and conflict.
 I focus both on the second image, that is, how internal dynamics of actors influence international affairs; and on the second image reversed, namely, how international affairs impact actors’ internal dynamics.

-My research has been published in World Politics and Security Studies, and my book titled "Public Preferences, Gender, and Foreign Support for Armed Movements" is forthcoming from Cambridge University Press.
+My research has been published in World Politics and Security Studies, among others.